9 Basement Bar Accessories to Consider

 Almost every bar at one time needs a blender to make blended drinks, margaritas, frozen drinks like daiquiris, and more.
 Leave it sitting out for quick access or store it under bar shelves.

 A refrigerator can hold additional drinks like sodas and beer, as well as other spirits that need to be refrigerated.
 Most home improvement stores sell small refrigerators that fit under the bar.

 They can also store condiments needed for drinks like Maraschino cherries, olives, fresh fruits, and more.

 Either buy a refrigerator with a freezer already built-in or purchase a portable ice maker.
 Both are beneficial when making cold drinks, blended drinks, and exotic drinks.

 Having ice cubes on hand and near the bar is more convenient than having to run upstairs or in another room to replenish.

 A bar needs a place to sit, so think about adding some kind of bar stool or chair.
 Most home goods stores sell a variety of bar stools ranging from round stools to others with armrests and high backs.

 Accessorizing the bar should include your personal touch to tie it all together.
-Think of how you want your bar to appear.
-Ask yourself what you like in terms of colors, artwork, plants, wall clocks, mirrors, bar signs, counter tops, and more.
+Think about how you want your bar to look.
+Ask yourself what you like in terms of colors, artwork, plants, wall clocks, mirrors, bar signs, countertops, and more.